Federal Government – Director of National Parks

-Following on from the successful delivery of the Jim Jim Falls and Twin Falls 4WD access track upgrades, Intract Australia were engaged to complete this project at Gunlom Falls.
+Following on from the successful delivery of the Jim Jim Falls and Twin Falls four wheel drive access track upgrades, Intract Australia were engaged to complete this project at Gunlom Falls.
 Gunlom is located on Waterfall Creek in the World Heritage-listed Kakadu National Park and also located within the Alligator Rivers Region of the Northern Territory.

-The project involved the road reconstruction and re-sheet of approximately ten kilometres of gravel road to improve road access for tourism leading into the Kakadu National Park, which covers an area of 19,804 kilometres.
+The project involved the road reconstruction and re-sheet of approximately 10km of gravel road to improve road access for tourism leading into the Kakadu National Park, which covers an area of 19,804km2.

 This project was undertaken around the wet season, which saw pre-planning of deliveries split between the dry season and post wet season to minimise works during tourist peak periods.
 The Kakadu National Park has restricted access during the wet season, as well as strict environmental working conditions around the flora and fauna and native wildlife that needed to be adhered too.